Social Security Allows Electronic Signatures in 90 Percent of Commonly Used Forms

 “Across forms that Americans use most often, we’re eliminating as many pain points as possible, from helping people sign at the click of a button to reducing the need to drive or mail something in whenever possible,” Commissioner of Social Security Martin O'Malley said.
 “This means faster and more error-free processing and better service for our customers, who deserve a government that meets their needs efficiently and effectively.”

-SSA’s signature updates are the latest in a series of reforms the agency has undertaken to modernize and streamline operations.
-The SSA had earlier expanded paperless communication for millions of “my Social Security” account holders.
+SSA’s signature updates are the latest in a series of reforms that the agency has undertaken to modernize and streamline operations.
+The agency had earlier expanded paperless communication for millions of “my Social Security” account holders.
 The agency also provided notices from 60 categories through the account, allowing customers to have easier access to these documents.

 In December 2021, the SSA determined that physical signatures on 54 of its 112 forms could be potentially removed, according to the federal government’s performance tracker.